shrpnsld/nest-in/README.md

 ### Requirements

-Requirements are listed after the same `/` that dependencies and artifacts are.
+Requirements are listed after the same `/` as dependencies and artifacts.
 Each requirement should be enclosed in square brackets.
-Same targets can have multiple variants with different set of requirements, and each variant can have its own dependencies, artifacts and script.
-The example bellow declares first variant to be chosen if operating system is macOS, and the second variant will be chosen if environment has available program `apt-get`.
+The same target can have multiple variants with different sets of requirements, each variant can have its own dependencies, artifacts, and script.
+The example below declares first variant to be chosen if the operating system is macOS, and the second variant will be chosen if the environment has the available program `apt-get`.

 ```bash
 installer / [macos]